The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 quarkus.native.resources.includes=publicKey.pem (3)

-3 We are including the public key as a resource in the native executable.
+3 Ensures the publicKey.pem file is included as a resource in the native executable.

-Adding a Public Key
+Adding a public key

 The JWT specification defines various levels of security of JWTs that one can use.
-The MicroProfile JWT RBAC specification requires that JWTs that are signed with the RSA-256 signature algorithm.
+The MicroProfile JWT RBAC specification requires JWTs signed with the RSA-256 signature algorithm.
 This in turn requires an RSA public key pair.
 On the REST endpoint server side, you need to configure the location of the RSA public key to use to verify the JWT sent along with requests.
 The mp.jwt.verify.publickey.location=publicKey.pem setting configured previously expects that the public key is available on the classpath as publicKey.pem.
 To accomplish this, copy the following content to a security-jwt-quickstart/src/main/resources/publicKey.pem file.

 -----BEGIN PUBLIC KEY-----